 Understand how FlashAttention cuts auxiliary attention memory from O(n²) to O(n) with tiling and online softmax, and analyze its IO complexity.

 FlashAttention is an attention implementation that reduces memory traffic without changing the mathematical attention operator.
-This chapter explains why exact attention can be slow on GPUs, then shows how tiling and recomputation can make long-context execution practical.
+Start with why exact attention can be slow on GPUs, then look at how tiling and recomputation make long-context execution practical.

-Imagine trying to answer a support question where every new token must compare itself against every prior token in a long order timeline: customer messages, carrier scans, refund notes, warehouse exceptions, and policy snippets.
+A long incident timeline lets every new token compare itself against every prior token: alert text, trace spans, deploy diffs, log excerpts, and runbook snippets.
 As the timeline gets longer, the number of connections you need to track explodes.
 This is exactly the problem modern AI models face with the attention mechanism.
 Dense attention still performs a quadratic number of score comparisons as input grows.
 In an implementation that materializes all score or probability values, its auxiliary storage is quadratic too: double the input length, and those matrices need four times the memory.

 FlashAttention reorganizes how dense attention is computed at the hardware level.
 It computes the same operator, but doesn't materialize the full score or probability matrix in HBM (High Bandwidth Memory, the large GPU RAM pool).[1]
 That lowers auxiliary attention memory and HBM traffic.
 When an eligible FlashAttention kernel is a bottleneck improvement for the workload, it can increase throughput or make a longer context fit.

-Before we look at the fix, let's ground the problem with a tiny example.
+Before the fix, ground the problem with a tiny example.
 In the scaled dot-product attention article, you saw that each query token scores every key token, normalizes those scores with softmax, and blends the corresponding value vectors.

-Suppose you have only three support-ticket tokens and a head dimension of two:
+Suppose you have only three trace tokens and a head dimension of two:

 The score matrix is .
-That is nine numbers.
+That's nine numbers.
 For three tokens, this is trivial.
 But for real sequences, the story changes fast.

 For , , in 16-bit floating point (FP16):